fanappics/buoy/README.md

 https://vuetifyjs.com/ is an extremely well-built Vue UI library to use as a reference for building components.

+This project follows the Vue style guide: https://vuejs.org/v2/style-guide/ and the https://standardjs.com/ coding style guide.

 ## Live Style Guide and Documentation

-This project follows the Vue style guide: https://vuejs.org/v2/style-guide/ and the https://standardjs.com/ style guide.

-This project uses [Vue Styleguiedist](https://github.com/vue-styleguidist/vue-styleguidist) to maintain a living styleguide
+This project uses [Vue Styleguiedist](https://github.com/vue-styleguidist/vue-styleguidist) to maintain a living styleguide You can view the live style guide and documentation [Here](https://fanappics.github.io/buoy/)

 ### Updating the style guide